Insurance Licensee Continuing Education FAQ

 You are responsible for:

-- Paying the $1.00 per credit hour reporting fee at the time of registration or when the course is completed
+- Requesting CE credit and paying the $1.00 per credit hour reporting fee at the time of registration or when the course is completed

 You are NOT in compliance until all necessary credit hours are posted.
 Failure to supply correct license information to the CE provider may result in you not receiving credit.

 NOTE: Many national designation program providers do not report your hours automatically.
 Many require a nominal fee to report the hours on your behalf.
 Check the provider's reporting procedure at the time of registration.
 It is your responsibility to determine how the provider will collect this fee, report the hours and pay the $1.00 per credit fee.

 - Does every credit submitted immediately show up in the State's computer system?

 Yes.
 The updated records will be available on the DIFS website using the Insurance Agent Locator.